 Months of entry

-We have a long and distinguished tradition of specialist teaching in Biblical Studies going back many decades and, today, all of our Biblical Studies staff continue to participate nationally and internationally in significant biblical research projects.
+We have a long and distinguished tradition of specialist teaching in Biblical Studies going back many decades and, today, all our Biblical Studies staff continue to participate nationally and internationally in significant biblical research projects.

 This programme is taught on campus and via online learning.
 Distance learning students will have access to our Virtual Learning Environment (VLE) and have contact with tutors via phone, email and skype.